-If flown near an airport or airbase, kites may distract pilots during critical stages of flight (such as take-off or landing) and/or be ingested by aircraft engines.
-This may endanger lives and cause harm to the property – in the air and on the ground.
+If flown near an airport or airbase, kites may distract pilots during take-off or landing and/or be ingested by aircraft engines.
+This may endanger lives and cause harm to aircraft and property on the ground.

 How Do I Fly My Kite Safely?